Gregory Bright: Never Fight a Shark in Water

 Lara Naughton and Gregory Bright collaborated on a documentary play based on Bright's words and recollections that exposes the failure of the criminal justice system, life in prison, and Bright's journey to freedom and forgiveness.
 With its first showing in 2010, the play is now performed by Bright himself under Naughton's direction.

+Acting career

+Since being released from prison, Bright has acted in several film and TV roles.